 In the year under review, the Committee reviewed the valuation process of the Company's unlisted investments and the systems in place to ensure the accuracy of these valuations, particularly in view of the fact that the unlisted investments represent the principal element of the NAV.
-During the year, the Committee conducted quarterly reviews of the investments held by the Company and was comfortable with the valuations given.
+During the year, the Committee met on a quarterly as well as an ad hoc basis to conduct reviews of the investments held by the Company and was comfortable with the valuations given.